intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 The need to work around interoperability problems also reduces the ability of established implementations to change.
-An accumulation of mitigations for interoperability issues makes implementations more difficult to maintain and can constrain extensibility (see also the IAB document on the Long-Term Viability of Protocol Extension Mechanisms {{?RFC9170}}).
+An accumulation of mitigations for interoperability issues makes implementations more difficult to maintain and can constrain extensibility.
 Sometimes what appear to be interoperability problems are symptomatic of issues in protocol design.
+The IAB advises protocol designers on the Long-Term Viability of Protocol Extension Mechanisms {{?RFC9170}}.

 A community that is willing to make changes to the protocol, by revising or extending it, makes the protocol better in the process.
-Applying the robustness principle instead conceals problems, making it harder, or even impossible, to fix them later.
+Applying the robustness principle alone conceals problems, making them harder to fix later.

 # Active Protocol Maintenance {#active}